PrestoConFuoco1/Echo-bot/README.md

 logic is similar, but not exactly the same, and even types are not the same too.
 Hence, all functions should be parameterized by a "messager", which can be done in some way.
-Here, the method of type families is used.
-For each messager there is a type (`Vk` for Vk, `Tele` for Telegram, see `Vkontakte/Types.hs`, `Telegram/ForHandlers.hs`), that does nothing in runtime, but it is the "parent" for other types in type family.
-The type family itself (`BotClassTypes`) is defined in module `BotClass/ClassTypes.hs`.
+The type family (`BotClassTypes`) is defined in module `BotClass/ClassTypes.hs`.
-So, for example when we need to get user from a received message, we can use something like `getUserFromMessage :: (BotClassTypes s) :: s -> Msg s -> User s`.
+For example when we need to get user from a received message, we can use something like `getUserFromMessage :: (BotClassTypes s) :: Msg s -> User s`.
 As we go down to the specific messager, we can add an instance of this type family for it.
-For instance, Msg Vk = VkMessage, User Vk = VkUser, so we finally get something like `getUserFromMessage :: VkMessage -> VkUser`.
+For instance, Msg 'Vkontakte = VkMessage, User 'Vkontakte = VkUser, so we finally get something like `getUserFromMessage :: VkMessage -> VkUser`.

 For messager specific functions there are some typeclasses: